 The conservation responsibilities of the Forester is continually expanding with the needs to protect clean drinking water, slow soil erosion, integrate wildlife habitat with woodland operations.
 Forest biotechnology is an growing field.
 Nationally, we need people committed to stewardship of our forests on both public and private lands.

 While professional forestry requires college degrees, this is not a high paying occupation and professional job opportunities are scarce.
 Individuals who choose this profession will gain a lifetime filled with the wonders of the forest.
 Yes, you can get paid to hike through the woods!

 Forestry (as well as wildland fire fighting) can also be excellent occupational choices for military veterans.
 Forestry is a good fit for active individuals who can work independently without supervision.
 Our public resources need good people who care about the land as a national trust for future generations.
 California is one state wooing Veterans for forestry and fire protection occupations.

-Note: Forestry has been a lifelong passion of my spouse.
-Consequently there are two jobs pages.
+Note: Forestry has been a lifelong passion.
+Thus there are two forestry jobs pages.
 Be sure to check